 I enjoy building systems and conducting research at the intersections of human-computer interaction, multimedia processing, information visualization, digital libraries, and entertainment technologies.
-While a member of the Computer Science Department, I worked on interface development and evaluation for Carnegie Mellon's Informedia digital video understanding research group (links to oral history Informedia work and Informedia foundation work).
+While a member of the Computer Science Department, I worked on interface development and evaluation for Carnegie Mellon's Informedia digital video understanding research group (link to Informedia foundation work).
 Informedia research made use of speech, image and natural language processing coupled with machine learning and interface design to enable efficient access to relevant video content from large multi-terabyte digital video collections.
 Alex Hauptmann continues these efforts, with NIST TRECVID serving as international benchmarks to track progress.
 During my Informedia tenure, we were awarded the Allen Newell Award for Research Excellence in 2003.

 As an HCII member, I have used HCI methods to investigate the effectiveness of surrogates and information visualization schemes for video.
 I am interested in automated video content extraction, the educational use of technology, the use of video for synthetic interviews, and the application of Informedia technology to the domains of education and health care.
 Lists of my publications and invited talks provide more detail about my research.
 For a historic look back in time, Alex Hauptmann and I taught the Multimedia elective in CMU's E-Commerce Master's program 1999-2002 (program no longer offered; see Fall 2002 Multimedia syllabus for a view on course details at that time).